October 23, 2022

 Menopause and Sleep

-Sleep is a significant part of optimum health, and menopause brings disruption due to temperature control being askew, which can greatly impact your quality of life.
+Sleep is a significant part of optimum health, and menopause brings disruption due to temperature control being askew, which can significantly impact your quality of life.

 It may not just be disrupted due to night sweats because many factors cause poor sleeping patterns.
 You could have many challenges and personal life stressors at this time.